 TULISOC Membership Dues

-• Regular Member $40 Year, $75 for Two Years or $100 for Three Years
+• Regular Member $100 for 3-years

 TULISOC Membership Benefits: